Serpent03/cute-net/readme.md

 # Cute-Net
-Cute-Net is a simple neural network made in C that can try to learn linear mathematical relationships.
+Cute-Net is a simple neural network made in C that is able to perform deep neural network learning using generalized functions.

 ## Pre-Requisites
 - C compiler (gcc/minGW)